audacity/audacity-support/additional-resources/changelog/audacity-3.5.md

 * Improved accessibility.
 (Thanks, David Bailes!)
 * When zooming in vertically (Ctrl+scroll on the vertical scale), the zeroline now remains centered.
 Moving the vertical zoom off-center still is possible via Shift+scroll on the vertical scale.&#x20;
 * Changed the look of the selection adjust cursors (previously pointing fingers on Windows and macOS, now look like `>|` everywhere).
-* \[not yet in the beta] Changed the timeline options button from a green triangle to a settings gear.
+* Changed the timeline options button from a green triangle to a settings gear.
 From it, you can switch between Beats & Measures or hh:mm:ss timeline rulers, set various preferences regarding to looping, as well as playhead behaviors: "Scroll view to playhead" (previously: "Update display while playing") and "Continuous scrolling" (previously: Pinned Play Head).
 * Improved BSD support.
 (Thanks, Brad Smith!)
 * Changed the Audacity.app icon on macOS to fit new design guidelines.
 * Added an overflow menu, as well as speed and pitch indicators to clips.